Joyce Randolph: Personal life

+Joyce married Richard Lincoln Charles in 1955 and together they had a son, Randolph Richard Charles, who pursued a career in marketing.
+Randolph and Charles stayed married until his death in 1997.
 Randolph was the grand-aunt of former Major League Baseball pitcher Tim Redding.

 Death

 Randolph was the last surviving cast member of The Honeymooners.
 She died of natural causes at age 99 at home in Manhattan's Upper West Side on January 13, 2024.